-RTMP streaming is typically handled on port 1935/TCP for most providers such as Livestream, Ustream, or YouTube Live.
+RTMP streaming is typically handled on port 1935/TCP for most providers such as IBM Cloud Video, Livestream, Vimeo, or YouTube Live.

-Two exceptions are Facebook Live and Periscope which do RTMP streaming on port 80/TCP.
+Two exceptions are Facebook Live which streams RTMPS on port 443/TCP, and Periscope which streams RTMP streaming on port 80/TCP.

 To ensure that you are able to send out your stream: